Edith Cowan University

 Gaye holds a Bachelor of Commerce from the University of Melbourne and a Master of Business Administration from the Melbourne Business School.
 She has also completed the Advanced Management Program at Harvard Business School, is a Fellow of CPA Australia and the Australian Institute of Company Directors, and is a recipient of the AICD PWC NFP award for good governance in the not-for-profit sector.

-The University Council is the governing body which controls and manages the operation, affairs, concerns and property of the University, in accordance with the ECU Act and the Corporate Governance Statement.
+The University Council is the governing body which controls and manages the operation, affairs, concerns and property of the University, in accordance with the Corporate Governance Statement.
+The University Council and the senior management team work together to ensure that the University achieves its goals.
+ECU's Council establishes committees to assist it in meeting its responsibilities.

 Official Members